Does NMN Help Lungs? Scientific Findings Explained | HealthspanX

 This leads to excessive inflammation which causes a lot of collateral damage.
 And that collateral damage may end up being severe enough to kill the person that the immune system is trying to protect.

-How Does NMN Protect Against The Cytokine Storm?
+How Does NMN Protect Against Reactive Oxygen Species And Oxidative Stress?

-Scientists administered NMN to infected mice (both old and young) for 3 days.
+Scientists administered NMN to infected young mice and aged mice for 3 days.
 They found that it protected the mice against SARS-CoV-2-induced pneumonia and even reduced inflammation.

 NMN treatment led to fewer neutrophils and macrophages (immune cells) in the lungs.
 This meant that the inflammation was not as bad as before.
 And thus, the damage from the cytokine storm was averted.

 This protective effect is very significant when we compare mortality.
-In the group that didn’t receive NMN, all mice died.
-However, in the group that did receive NMN supplementation, 30% mice survived!
+In the control group (the group that didn't receive NMN), all mice died.
+However, in the group that did receive NMN supplementation, the survival significantly increased to about 30% mice!

 It may not be a huge number, but let's put it in perspective.
 According to WHO, over 7 million people have died from COVID so far.
 If we could save 30% of them, that would be about 2 million lives saved.
 Now that feels like a huge number, doesn't it?

-Safety And Dosage: How Much NMN Should I Take?
+Clinical Trials: How Much NMN Supplementation Should I Take?

 NMN appears safe in human studies up to 1,200 mg/day, but doses for lung health haven't been confirmed in clinical trials.